Jesus said to her, “I am the resurrection and the life. Whoever believes in me, though he die, yet shall he live.” – John 11:25

 Chef’s Garden Spring Mesclun Mix, Blackberry & Strawberry Medley

-Seasonal Erie County greens from the Chef’s Garden, tossed with a champagne vinaigrette dressing, seasonal blackberries, strawberries, and honey-roasted pecans.
+Seasonal Erie County greens from the Chef’s Garden, tossed with a champagne vinaigrette dressing, topped with seasonal blackberries and strawberries and honey roasted pecans.

 Entrées

-Miso Marinated Chilean Sea Bass Filet, Papaya & Mango Chutney
+Miso Marinated Chilean Sea Bass Filet, Pickled Fennel & Candied Ginger

 Roasted Australian Rack of Lamb, Provençale, Tomato Glace de Viande

-Roasted Australian rack of lamb, with a tomato tapenade and fine herb crust, served with an heirloom tomato, filled with zucchini, eggplant and onion mix with a rich lamb glace de viande, spring vegetables.
+Roasted Australian rack of lamb, topped with a tomato tapenade and fine herb crust, served over an heirloom tomato, filled with zucchini, eggplant and onion mix topped with a rich lamb glace de viande, spring vegetables.

 Filet de Boeuf Napoleon, Pekin Duck Confit & Tawny Port Wine Sauce

-Filet of aged beef, grilled, served with a ragout of cannellini beans and root vegetables, potato galette, finished with duck confit and a tawny port wine sauce, spring vegetables.
+Filet of aged beef, grilled, served over a ragout of cannellini beans with root vegetables, potato galette, topped with duck confit and a tawny port wine sauce, garnished with spring vegetables.

 Desserts

-A vanilla cheesecake flavored with Meyer lemons served with a graham cracker crust and a Chantilly cream icing, finished with a strawberry sauce.
+A vanilla cheesecake flavored with Meyer lemons served with a graham cracker crust topped with a Chantilly cream icing, cherries François.